lost-scripts/ls_test_4/docs/README.md

 </tbody>
 </table>

-<blockquote style="border-left: none;"> <sup>⚠ <b>WARNING</b>: Only uninstall the <a href="https://github.com/lost-scripts/ls/" title="Visit LS repository"><i>Lost Script Project</i></a> itself if you are certain that none of its shared/common resources are still required by any of your installed scripts, otherwise they may start throwing errors or stop working.
-To uninstall a <i>Lost Script</i>, remove any files and folders matching its name as usual and restart Moho® or <i>Reload Tools And Brushes</i> if necessary.</sup></blockquote>
+<blockquote style="border-left: none;"> ⚠ <b>WARNING</b>: Only uninstall the <a href="https://github.com/lost-scripts/ls/" title="Visit LS repository"><i>Lost Scripts Project</i></a> if you are sure none of its shared resources are needed by any of your installed scripts, or they may throw errors or stop working.
+To uninstall any script, remove files and folders matching its name and restart Moho® or <i>Reload Tools And Brushes</i> as usual.</blockquote>

 <h2 align="center" style="border-bottom: 1px solid dimgrey;">🤝 Collab & Support</h2>
 <p>Suggestions and bugs can be reported in the <a href="https://github.com/lost-scripts/ls/issues" title="Go to &quot;Issues&quot; section"><i>Issues</i></a> section that GitHub provides (or in the corresponding topic, if any, in <a href="https://www.lostmarble.com/forum/viewforum.php?f=12)" title="Go to Lost Marble Forum's &quot;Scripting&quot; section"><i>Scripting</i></a> section of the <a href="https://www.lostmarble.com/forum" title="Go to the &quot;Lost Marble Forum&quot;"><i>Lost Marble Forum</i></a>).</p>